Editor: Alan Evans Msc Econ, BA Hons – Email: firstname.lastname@example.org

 We created a skeleton site and in the first 6 weeks the site drew 60,000 visitors.
 Since then we have reached visitor numbers in excess of 220,000 in June 2018.
 There is a real thirst for local news, told by local people and here at Llanelli Online we believe that we are bucking the trend and catering for a new emerging audience.
 The site has been listed as a ‘beacon’ for the town by Cardiff University’s School of Journalism.

 We want to continue to build Llanelli Online to become a model for hyperlocal sites across the UK We exist for the community of Llanelli.
 We feature local charity organisations, local businesses, schools and colleges.
 We want Llanelli Online to grow to become a local employer rejuvenating the media industry in Llanelli and Wales.
-We aim to reinstate a truly independent local newspaper for the town in December 2018.
+Our long term aim to reinstate a truly independent local newspaper for the town.

 To achieve this, we need your support.
 As the site grows Llanelli Online hopes to take on graduates in journalism/social media and any other necessary staff members required for the efficient running of the website.
-We have already taken on and trained a young reporter, Iwan Lewis.
-We also have a First Class Honours Degree Graduate Journalist in Bethan Thomas and another trainee in Dafydd Lloyd.
+We have already taken on and trained a young reporter, Iwan Lewis who has taken up a career in media with the RAF.

 Llanelli Online will become a means of helping to increase employment in the area.
 We have helped trainee journalists studying at university by offering much needed work placements.
 We have already designed the new newspaper and with your help Llanelli will receive a brand new title available for free.
 Your sponsorship would not go unrewarded.
 The first run will be 10,000 copies.
 Your advert would be prominently displayed in the paper, on our website, our social media pages and our business promotional materials.